acornprover/acornprover.org/docs/getting-started.md

 ## Proving A Theorem

 Make a new Acorn file.
 An Acorn file has to end with a `.ac` extension, so save this new file as `hello.ac`.
 You can make a new folder for the project, or just stick this file anywhere.

 Once you save this file, the Assistant window should appear.
 The assistant will tell us useful information while we're writing Acorn code, like why things are true, or how to fill in the missing bits of a proof.
-If you accidentally close it, you can open it back up with Ctrl-Enter, or by clicking the little green acorn icon.
+If you accidentally close it, you can open it back up with Ctrl-Enter, or by clicking the little green acorn icon in the upper right.

 Now let's get proving.
 Enter this theorem into your file, and when you're done, save it.